andresromerouy/DBase/[DB-06] Subqueries.md

 LIMIT 5;</b>
 </pre>

 Although these queries are correct, they look as if we were making things too complex.
-If we are interested in film directors, it may be practical to extract first a **view** containing the ID's of the directors paired to the ID's of the lms directed, and query this view.
+If we are interested in film directors, it may be practical to extract first a **view** containing the ID's of the directors paired to the ID's of the films directed, and query this view.
 Views are discussed in the next lecture.